Kariri languages: Loukotka (1968)

-Tumbalalá, now extinct, is an unattested and unclassified language, but words for Tumbalalá ritual objects used in their traditional toré religion appear to be of Kariri origin, namely pujá, kwaqui, and cataioba.
+The original language of the Tumbalalá, now extinct, is effectively unattested and unclassified, but words for Tumbalalá ritual objects used in their traditional toré religion appear to be of Kariri origin, namely pujá, kwaqui, and cataioba.

-Other languages called 'Kariri'
+Other languages called Kariri

 The names Kariri and Kiriri were applied to many peoples over a wide area in the east of Brazil, in the lower and middle São Francisco River area and further north.
 Most of their now-extinct languages are too poorly known to classify, but what is recorded does not suggest that they were all members of the Kariri family.
 Examples are: